Frequently Asked Questions

 • Land at Brown’s Piece is 4.5ha or 11 acres.
 Imagine 4 or 5 football pitches stuck together in a line.
 On an interesting and complex terraced slope, covered with growing trees and lovely old oaks, with patches of brambles, blackthorn and other vegetation and a beautiful hidden meadow at one end.

-• Please pledge a donation via our online form (details are on our website).
+• Please make a donation via our online form (details are on our website).
 Please become a member of Wotton Community Land Trust Ltd. It's £1 for life per member and you can apply using the online form on our website.
 Please spread the word and tell your friends, family, neighbours, local businesses and anyone else you can think of about the campaign.
-If we are successful then there will be lots of fun work to do on the site!
+When we are successful there will be lots of fun work to do on the site!
 Or just go and visit the site, but please take care and stick to the rights of way.
-If we are successful, then the whole site will be open to enjoy.
+If we are successful, then the whole site will be open to enjoy, when we have made it safe.

 • The best way of stopping anti-social behaviour is to show that the site is well cared for and for more people to frequently use it for legitimate purposes.
 We have already been talking to local youth groups and schools to get them involved.
 Some younger people use the site at the moment for what some would feel is anti-social behaviour, but when the land is better managed things will improve.
 But even if such use continues, provided all who use the space behave reasonably and clear up after themselves then it will probably be OK.
 If not, we will report matters to our local Police.